patflick/mxx/README.md

 1. [**boost::mpi**](https://github.com/boostorg/mpi) offers C++ bindings for a large number of MPI functions.
 As such it corresponds to our main goal *1*.
-   Major drawbacks of using *boost::mpi* are the unnecessary overhead of *boost::serialization* (especially in terms of memory overhead) and that it ceased to be a header only library.
-Most cluster don't have an installation of  *boost* or the available version is ancient.
-Boost installations and dependencies have become a huge mess.
+   Major drawbacks of using *boost::mpi* are the unnecessary overhead of *boost::serialization* (especially in terms of memory overhead).
+   *boost::mpi* also doesn't support large message sizes (> `INT_MAX`), and the custom reduction operator implementation is rather limited.
 2. [**mpp**](https://github.com/motonacciu/mpp) offers low-overhead C++ bindings
    for MPI point-to-point communication primitives.
 As such, this solutions shows better performance than *boost::mpi*, but was never continued beyond